Mary G. Montgomery Library

 Student ID Badges

-New Student ID Badges will be made during 1st block only.
+New students must have a pass with their first and last name in order to have a badge made.
 If a student has lost his/her badge, a new badge can be printed at any time during library hours for a $5.00 replacement fee.

 Students enrolled at Mary G. Montgomery will receive a textbook for their math class.
 Once a student has a textbook checked out to him/her, the student is responsible for the appropriate use and care of the textbook.
 All textbook damages must be reported within 24 hours of checkout or the student will be held responsible for the damages to the textbook.
 Students are financially responsible for any damages to the textbook during the loan period.
 Please make every effort to return the textbook to the library in good condition.
 If the textbook is not capable of being repaired or reissued, the student will need to pay for the textbook.
 Students who return textbooks with damage that is capable of being repaired will be charged a repair fee corresponding to the damage incurred.